cinderblock/3-Phase-Controller/README.md

    1. Reset device
    1. `dfu-programmer.exe ATmega32u4 flash --force <SerialNumber>.hex`
 1. Test the motor
-   1. power cycle the supply
+   1. power cycle the supply or USB
    1. `yarn test`
       1. Check for devices present and present the serial number
       1. `<enter>` starts a sine test